 National Meteor Watch Day

-National Meteor Watch Day is a holiday that falls on June 30th and encourages everyone to turn their sights upwards so that they can get a glimpse of falling stars.
-Every day, the Earth is hit with about 17 meteors that are big enough to reach the surface of the planet.
+National Meteor Watch Day is a holiday that falls on June 30th and encourages everyone to turn their sights upwards to catch a glimpse of falling stars.
+Every day, the Earth is hit by about 17 meteors that are large enough to reach the surface of the planet.

-When you factor in all of those meteors that burn up in the atmosphere, you’ll soon find out that the Earth is constantly being bombarded.
-And with those bombardments come some of the great fireworks of all time, so be sure to turn your eyes skyward-at least on this day—to catch some of the fun.
+When you factor in all those meteors that burn up in the atmosphere, you’ll realize that the Earth is constantly being bombarded.
+And with those bombardments come some of the greatest fireworks of all time, so be sure to turn your eyes skyward—at least on this day—to catch some of the fun.

 The History Of National Meteor Watch Day

 Maybe it’s because we’re spending too much time watching the skies, but we’re currently unable to locate the history of this holiday.
-All that we do know is that it’s a fairly recent holiday that’s been around for a few years now.
+All that we do know is that it’s a fairly recent holiday that has been around for a few years now.

 Amazing Facts About Meteors